Marula Tree (Scelerocarya birrea)

 Marula Tree Fruit

-The marula fruit is the size of a small plum, and very juicy and flavourful.
+The green marula fruit is the size of a small plum, and very juicy and flavourful.
 It is high in vitamin C and can be eaten fresh.
 It is also cooked and used to produce juices, jams and alcoholic drinks.

 Where they are found